lwobben/image_transformations/README.md

 ## `timelapse`

 Create an mp4 video out of a series of still pictures of the same frame.
+The solution orders the images by name, assuming that the obtained sequence corresponds to a chronological order.